how-to-train-your-allies/what-can-you-do/README.md

 ## The Booklet

-This reposiory provides a HTML version of the booklet, written by Rosie Evans.
+This reposiory provides a HTML version of the booklet, written by Dr Rosie Evans.
 To access, simply proceed to the [GitHub Pages for this repository](https://how-to-train-your-allies.github.io/what-can-you-do/).
 In addition, we have provided a PDF version of the booklet on [our website](https://sites.google.com/view/how-to-train-your-allies/resources/what-can-you-do-booklet).
 We license both under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Resources